lnthanhhcmus/ConvRot/README.md

-# OpenKE-PyTorch
+# Knowledge Graph Embedding by Relational Rotation and Complex Convolution for Link Prediction

-An Open-source Framework for Knowledge Embedding implemented with PyTorch.
+This source code for ConvRot is based on OpenKE - An Open-source Framework for Knowledge Embedding implemented with PyTorch.

-More information is available on our website [http://openke.thunlp.org/](http://openke.thunlp.org/)
+More information is available on OpenKE website [http://openke.thunlp.org/](http://openke.thunlp.org/)

-If you use the code, please cite the following [paper](http://aclweb.org/anthology/D18-2024):
+If you use the framework, please cite the following [paper](http://aclweb.org/anthology/D18-2024):

 ```
  @inproceedings{han2018openke,